asael697/nortsTest/README.md

 <img src="man/figures/unnamed-chunk-7-1.png" width="60%" style="display: block; margin: auto;" />

-Now that all the models assumptions are checked, the model is accepted and can be use for forecast.
+Now that all the model’s assumptions are checked, the model is accepted and can be used to forecast.

 ``` r
 autoplot(forecast(model,h = 12),include = 100,xlab = "years",ylab = " CO2 (ppm)",